Introducing Robbie Mullens - a 24 year old supermarket employee.

 The three friends go inside.
 Ryan and Larry sit at the kitchen table.
 Robbie washes his hands and take a package of bacon out of the fridge.
 He takes a plate from the cabinet and begins to layer paper towels and bacon on it.
 He puts it in the microwave.

 "I still live in Plainville," said Larry.
-"But Ryan and Kyle moved in with their older sister.
+"But Ryan and Kyle moved in with their sister Charlene.
 She's a nurse at New Britain General Hospital."

 "My parents moved to Baltimore," said Ryan.
 "Both work at John Hopkins Medical Center," said Ryan.